Chapter 10 The Ingenious A

 Historians who don't credit Thornton for designing the houses credit him for overseeing their construction.
 In her diary, Mrs. Thornton said he superintended the houses.
 The best evidence that he didn't comes from Thornton himself.
 In a 1799 letter to his old Lancashire friend Thomas Wilkinson, he wrote: "The late President General Washington, who appointed me here, continues to honor me with his particular friendship.
 I frequently visit and am visited by this great and good man, besides corresponding.
 He is now building two Government Houses in this city, and has confided to me his money transactions here, as a friend...."(35) If he had had anything else to do with the houses, he would have bragged about that.

-Later that month, Thornton and White formed the board and wrote a letter alerting President Adams that for lack of money the President's house might not be finished.
+Ten days later, Thornton and White formed the board and wrote a letter alerting President Adams that for lack of money the President's house might not be finished.
 If so there were three houses that might be rented each better than what the president rented in Philadelphia.
 In a private letter sent in December, White revealed what houses he and Thornton had in mind: Tayloe's house, Law's house and the house Daniel Carroll had built in 1798 just south of Capitol Hill.
-Here again the curious fact, discovered by historians, that Thornton had designed two of those houses did not leak out in an aside in anybody's letters or diaries.(37)
+If he indeed had a secret, Thornton kept it.
+T(37)

 Footnotes for Chapter 11